remotion-dev/remotion/packages/docs/docs/terminology.md

 In the [Remotion Preview](#remotion-preview), you can set [default props](/docs/composition#defaultprops) to serve as placeholder data for designing your video.
 If your input props don't override the default props, the default props will be used.

 In the [Remotion Player](#remotion-player), there are no default props, but you can pass [`inputProps`](/docs/player/player#inputprops) directly to the [`<Player>`](/docs/player).

+## Cloud Run Url

+For rendering on Cloud Run, this url is the address you use to access the service that performs the render.
+It is possible to make use of a custom domain, by visiting the console in GCP and navigating to Cloud Run.